* This is the Professional Version. *

 If AHTR is suspected, one of the first steps is to recheck the sample and patient identifications.
 Diagnosis is confirmed by a positive direct antiglobulin test, measuring urinary Hb, serum LDH, bilirubin, and haptoglobin.
 Intravascular hemolysis produces free Hb in the plasma and urine; haptoglobin levels are very low.
 Hyperbilirubinemia may follow.

 If AHTR is suspected, the transfusion should be stopped and supportive treatment begun.
-The goal of initial therapy is to achieve and maintain adequate BP and renal blood flow with IV 0.9% saline and furosemide.
+The goal of initial therapy is to achieve and maintain adequate blood pressure and renal blood flow with IV 0.9% saline and furosemide.
 IV saline is given to maintain urine output of 100 mL/h for 24 h.
 The initial furosemide dose is 40 to 80 mg (1 to 2 mg/kg in children), with later doses adjusted to maintain urinary flow > 100 mL/h during the first day.

 Drug treatment of hypotension must be done cautiously.
 Pressor drugs that decrease renal blood flow (eg, epinephrine, norepinephrine, high-dose dopamine) are contraindicated.
 If a pressor drug is necessary, dopamine 2 to 5 mcg/kg/min is usually used.